WeirdMidas/weirdmidas/README.md

 - 👣 Where am I from?
 I'm Brazilian, I'm poor and I spend my time taking care of my boyfriend, and creating magisk modules to complement android features that I feel can be improved
 - 😄 Pronouns: he/him, I'm gay and I have a boyfriend
 - ⚡ Fun fact: I like Pokemon, I'm addicted to Pokemon Crystal Clear and the Minecraft Cubblemon mod and my favorite Pokemons are Meowscarada and Garchomp
+- 😓 I'm having personal problems, so many projects may take longer than expected to be updated or for me to respond to issues.
+I've accidentally dropped, deleted and redone some projects, but that's because of my problems where I wanted to at least try to improve something, but I ended up making things worse.
 ### My career on github
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=weirdmidas)](https://github.com/anuraghazra/github-readme-stats)